 Through our collective outreach, we were able to connect with, and strengthen, the UH Law Center’s proud network of more than 17,000 alumni worldwide.
 Our donors represent the geographical, racial/ethnic, and gender diversity of our alumni and student body.
 Many thanks for the alumni generosity, which made the John M. O’Quinn Law Building possible.

 The new building is a model for others to follow by ensuring that each part of the law school community is represented in its very foundation.
 Our students will be able to project into the future and say to themselves that no matter what their backgrounds, they can be just as successful as our alumni who were able to give back financially to their alma mater.

 Many, many thanks to all who strived to achieve this monumental milestone!

 Please join us at the new John M. O’Quinn Law Building for the Celebration and Dedication Conference on Friday, Sept.
 23.

 Leonard M. Baynes

-Dean and Professor of Law
+Dean & Professor of Law